iBz-04/offeline/PRIVACY.md

 ## 9. Data Security

-While we've designed Chatty to keep your data local, please be aware that the security of data stored in your browser depends on your device's security settings and measures.
+While we've designed OmniBot to keep your data local, please be aware that the security of data stored in your browser depends on your device's security settings and measures.

 ## 10. Changes to This Policy

 We may update this Privacy Policy from time to time.
 We will notify you of any changes by posting the new Privacy Policy on this page.

-By using Chatty, you agree to the terms outlined in this Privacy Policy.
+By using OmniBot, you agree to the terms outlined in this Privacy Policy.